utshomax/postman-docs/src/pages/docs/getting-started/about-postman-agent.md

         > You must download, install, and then open the [Desktop Agent](#the-postman-desktop-agent) for Postman to automatically select it.

-    * You can also manually select the agent for your requests:
+    * You can also manually select the Postman agent to use for your requests:

         * **Cloud Agent** - Send HTTP requests using Postman's cloud servers.
         * **Desktop Agent** - Send requests using the Postman Desktop Agent.